alentodorov/real-dark-mirror/README.md

 ### How to calibrate
 1. The threshold of the embeddings `filter_relevant_entries` — greater means more entries can be matched
-2. The temperature of the response on `generate_response`.
+2. The temperature of the response on `generate_response`. `0` means it will only use the diary entries, `1` it will halucinate badly :)

 PS: This is the first time I've ever worked in Python.
 This app is based on asking Chat GPT 4 questions on "How to accomplish X?"